SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

         if the B vertex was matched, it chooses its preferred vertex among the proposed one or the existing match;
             depending on the choice, the proposed match wins or vertex A remains unmatched
 ```
-This algorithm with complexity $O(n²))$ finds in any case a stable matching.
+This algorithm with complexity $O(n²)$ finds in any case a stable matching.
 However, it is extreme and dual in the sense that it generally yields the matching that is best for group A among all stable matchings, and worst (but still stable) for group B.

-To run ```AIStableMatchingAlgorithm```, both groups of equal size must be set with the complete preferences for each ```AIStableMatchingNode```.
+To run ```AIStableMatchingAlgorithm```, both groups of equal size must be set with the complete preferences of each contender ```AIStableMatchingNode``` in order to obtain a set of ```AIStableMatchingEdge``` as the result.

 The Stable Matching Problem has extensions in many ways, e.g. with groups of different size or incomplete preference lists.
 ### Conclusion
+Graph matching is a challenging problem, especially in large and complex graphs where scalability and complexity are crucial.
+Many graph matching algorithms exist in order to optimize for the parameters necessary dictated by the problem at hand.
+In such contexts, approximation algorithms cannot be neglected.

+From the practical point of view, envisaging the special case of bipartite graphs is very common, notably for matching problems.

+Both the greedy and the stable matching algorithm presented here are further examples of using a working list until emptied like discussed for the topological sorting.